EuanRobertson1/Battleships-Game/README.md

-A Battleships game i made during a Java course
+A Battleships game i made during AC11003

 Probably not the most efficient thing but i'm too lazy to fix it now